About Us

 Christina Keys

-- Bachelor of Arts Honours in International Development & Environmental Studies from the University of King's College & Dalhousie University
+- Bachelor of Arts Honours in International Development and Environmental Studies - University of King's College & Dalhousie University

-- Coursework for Masters of Science in Rural Development and Planning at the University of Guelph
+- Coursework - Master of Science in Rural Development and Planning - University of Guelph

-- Certificate in Food Security from Toronto Metropolitan University
+- Certificate in Food Security - Toronto Metropolitan University

-- Graduate Diploma in Teaching and Learning (Secondary - History, Geography & Outdoor Education) from the University of Canterbury
+- Graduate Diploma in Secondary Teaching and Learning - University of Canterbury

 I’m a member of the Ecological Landscape Alliance, Landscape Ontario, the Perennial Plant Association, the North American Native Plant Society, the Canadian Wildlife Federation’s Eastern Ontario Native Seed Partnership, and the Ottawa Field Naturalists’ Club.